danielphilipjohnson/Computer-Science/intro-cs/google_it_automation/2.using-python-with-operating-system/2.week-managing-files/README.md

 Save the file by clicking Ctrl-o, Enter, and Ctrl-x.

-For the file to run it needs to have execute permission (x).
-Let's update the file permissions and then try running the file.
-Use the following command to add execute permission to the file:
+For the file to run it needs to have execute pe# Introduction the following command:

-chmod +x generate_report.py

-Now test the function by running the file using the following command:

   ./generate_report.py

 The list employees_list within the script should return the list of dictionaries as shown below.

-Process employee data
+## Process employee data

 The second function process_data() should now receive the list of dictionaries, i.e., employee_list as a parameter and return a dictionary of department:amount.

 Open the file generate_report.py to define the function.

   nano generate_report.py

   def process_data(employee_list):

 This function needs to pass the employee_list, received from the previous section, as a parameter to the function.